JayArch97/capstone_project/README.md

       --async \
       --disable-vulnerability-scanning

 The repository capstone-project was created.

+docker tag Image-Id Region-of-Artifact us-west2-docker.pkg.dev (in this case the region is us-west2-docker.pkg.dev)/project-Id/Name-Of-Artifact-repo/Name-you-want-on-docker-file

+sudo docker push us-west2-docker.pkg.dev/acostajulio-dev/capstone-project/test-repo/art-demo:v01 .

+ => => naming to us-west2-docker.pkg.dev/acostajulio-dev/capstone-project/test-repo/art-demo:v01        0.0s

-Then using Cloud Run option, we can select the image to run the project in the cloud using the deploy container/service option:
+Then we use the gui to click on the deployment options

-The platform processes the image, so we can access the app.

 Once the image is uploaded successfully, it will show the URL, you will be able to visualize the webpage using the URL link.

+GCE:

 This screenshot shows how the port 443(HTTPS) is closed, that’s the reason it’s not working with HTTPS, however, it works with HTTP.